aa23acq/tripadvisor-reviews-app/README.md

-# 🎈 Blank app template
+# 🎈 Web Scraping with Selenium

 A simple Streamlit app template for you to modify!